kkai/kkai.github.com/zabout.md

 Kai has quite diverse interests.
-Currently, he invests a lot of time in
+Currently, he invests a lot of time in:

 human computer interaction